 Output

-In this section, we were able to set up our database using PhpMyAdmin.
+In this section, we set up our database using PhpMyAdmin.
 It should look like the image below.

 We don’t have a PHP program output yet.
-Let’s continue on the next section to achieve more output.
+Let’s continue to the next section to achieve more output.

 Create the Layout Files